JhengLu/JhengLu.github.io/_publications/MLM-WR.md

 ---
-title: "MLM-WR: An Effective Workers Recruitment Scheme Based on Swarm Intelligence for Mobile Crowd Sensing"
+title: "MLM-WR: A Swarm Intelligence-based Cloud-Edge-Terminal Collaboration Data Collection Scheme in The Era of AIoT"
 collection: publications
 permalink: /publication/MLM-WR
-excerpt: 'Under Review in *Computer Networks*'

 ---